adhocteam/fml/README.md

 A field with static content to be displayed to the user, useful for notes or instructions

+#### 1.0.6.8 Radio

+A series of radio buttons.
+Options should be listed as name/value pairs under the "options" key.

 ## 1.1 Example YAML FML document

 form: